Helpful Costa Rica Vacation Planning Tips

 Do bring your ATM card, don’t depend on traveler’s checks

 Your best bet for getting a competitive exchange rate is by using your ATM card in one of Costa Rica’s many private and public banks.
 You can withdraw either Costa Rican colones (CRC) or U.S. dollars any time night or day, just be sure to alert your bank that you ‘ll be traveling abroad before your vacation.
 Most facilities charge a commission for cashing traveler’s checks, which are rarely accepted other than all-inclusive resorts.
 As of November 2014, the dollar converts to 530 CRC.
+Check out this site for banks, branch locations, hours and services.

 Get the best exchange rates at the bank, avoid the airport